 3. Worship is a powerful tool.

 While I’m learning spiritual truths, he’s learning something too.
 Not long ago, he took my Bible and began to thumb through it.
-I quickly grabs a pic!
+I quickly grab a pic!

 He was sitting exactly where I normally sit during my prayer time; he was even in the same position I take on the floor!
-These kids are watching!
+These kids are watching, Christian Mom!

 5. Explain Christian traditions.
 At three, my little one fully understands the worldly concepts of Christmas – GIFTS!
 This is all well and good, but I have taken deliberate steps to explain the reason we celebrate this special day with gifts.